-I’m so excited to share these cool collaboration statistics with you today!
+I’m so excited to share these cool collaboration statistics and teamwork stats with you today!

 Also with a nice-looking infographic at the end to visualize it all. 🙂